MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/Get-ADDomainControllerPasswordReplicationPolicy.md

 The default value for this parameter is determined by one of the following methods in the order that they are listed:

-- By using the **Server** value from objects passed through the pipeline
+- By using the *Server* value from objects passed through the pipeline
-- By using the server information associated with the Active Directory Domain ServicesWindows PowerShell provider drive, when the cmdlet runs in that drive
+- By using the server information associated with the Active Directory Domain Services Windows PowerShell provider drive, when the cmdlet runs in that drive
 - By using the domain of the computer running Windows PowerShell

 ```yaml